 The Blithe Tundra Chaga Pressed Serum has a 2.5 year shelf life and must be used within 12 months of opening.

-I’ve only used pressed serums by Blithe in the past and I have to say, none have disappointed.
-This one is one of the richer varieties without being excessively heavy so suitable for all skin types.
+The only pressed serums I’ve used in the past are by Blithe and I have to say, none have disappointed.
+This is one of the richer varieties without being excessively heavy so still suitable for all skin types.

 The packaging is sleek and minimalist, on trend and consistent for this middle to high end Korean brand.
 The jar is frosted, made of sturdy plastic and the concealed spatula enhances hygiene by avoiding dunking your fingers into the pot.
 There is no added colour or fragrance although it does have a very mild and pleasant scent resulting from the inclusion of a few essential oils.
 It fades pretty quickly with absorption.
 The product resembles a cream, nothing watery about this serum.
 It’s glossy and stiff, holding its form easily.